 - Dishonesty, including forgery, or giving fake information on official documents or to clearly identified college employees.

 - Accessing rooftops or other areas of campus that have potential of causing, or resulting in, bodily harm.

 All inappropriate actions, activities or behaviors may not be specifically covered in the misconduct categories listed above.
-However, actions, activities or behaviors that are reasonably similar to those specified above, or otherwise specified as inappropriate in the Catalog or Student Life Honor Code, may be considered misconduct and inconsistent with the reasonable standards of behavior that C of I expects from its students.
+However, actions, activities or behaviors that are reasonably similar to those specified above, or otherwise specified as inappropriate in the Catalog or Student Handbook, may be considered misconduct and inconsistent with the reasonable standards of behavior that C of I expects from its students.